-A WARNING To reduce the risk of fire or serious injury to persons or property, comply with the basic warnings listed below:
+A WARNING To reduce the risk of fire, electrical shock, or serious injury to persons or property, comply with the basic warnings listed in Important Safety Instructions and those listed below.

 - Read and comply with all instructions on stain removal products. - Keep products in their original labeled containers and out of children's reach. - Thoroughly wash any utensil used. - Do not combine stain removal products, especially ammonia and chlorine bleach.
 Dangerous fumes may result. - Never wash items which have been previously cleaned in, washed in, soaked in or spotted with gasoline, dry cleaning solvents or other flammable or explosive substances because they give off vapors that could ignite or explode. - Never use highly flammable solvents, such as gasoline, inside the home.
 Vapors can explode on contact with flames or sparks.